magemojo/m2-ce-cron/README.md

 * Sets the max number of simultaneous cron processes.

-* Sets the amount of history
+* Sets the amount of history.

 ## Admin Options